Anatoli

-Anatoli (Ανατολή) is a town and a former municipality in the Ioannina regional unit, Epirus, Greece.
-Since the 2011 local government reform it is part of the municipality Ioannina, of which it is a municipal unit.
-The municipal unit has an area of 15.845 km^{2}, the community 7.698 km^{2}.
-The population (in 2021) was 12,119.
+Anatoli (Ανατολή) is a town and a former municipality in the Ioannina regional unit of Epirus, Greece.
+It is located within the urban area of Ioannina and since the 2011 local government reform it is part of the municipality of Ioannina, of which it is a municipal unit.
+The municipal unit has an area of 15.845 km^{2} and the community of 7.698 km^{2}.
+It has a population of 12,119 according to the 2021 census.
+Anatoli was established in 1924 by Greek refugees from Anatolia, who were relocated there after the population exchange between Greece and Turkey.